jaka87/vetercek_WS/vetercek_nb-iot/README.md

 + byte 6 controls tmp sensor - 0 off; 1 only air, 2 only watter; 3 both
 + byte 7 controsl cuttof wind  - when avg wind is under that value data is send 2x of setted interval
 + byte 8 - 0 no sleep between wind measurements, 1 - 8s delay
-+ byte 9 - 1 resets the station
++ byte 9 - 1 resets the station, other numbers change settings of rain/water sensor, solar measurement, pressure measurement...